opendnssec/opendnssec-manual/wiki/opendnssec13.md

 - M is the minute designator that follows the value for the number of minutes.
 - S is the second designator that follows the value for the number of seconds.

-For example, "P3Y6M4DT12H30M5S" represents a duration of "three years, six months, four days, twelve hours, thirty minutes, and five seconds".
+For example, `P3Y6M4DT12H30M5S` represents a duration of `three years, six months, four days, twelve hours, thirty minutes, and five seconds`.
 Date and time elements including their designator may be omitted if their value is zero, and lower order elements may also be omitted for reduced precision.
-For example, "P23DT23H" and "P4Y" are both acceptable duration representations.
+For example, `P23DT23H` and `P4Y` are both acceptable duration representations.

 Exception: A year or month vary in duration depending on the current date.
 For OpenDNSSEC, we assume fixed values: